jideomo/stroke-model/README.md

 **A Stroke Prediction Model**

 This project, a course evaluation requirement for Machine Learning Labs with Python at Data ScienceTech Institute, creates a python machine learning model learned on a select dataset to predict a patient’s stroke status given a set of health, physical and social attributes.
-The data is derived from the popular stroke dataset and the model is based on scikit-learn machine learning package.
+The data is derived from the popular stroke dataset, and the model is based on scikit-learn machine learning package.

-Stroke is a medical condition caused by death of brain cells that atrophied due to poor blood flow to the brain arising from a bleeding or flow restriction.
-The dataset is imbalanced with respect to stroke occurence, which was in the minority class.
-The Synthetic Minority Over-sampling Technique (SMOTE) is used to reduce the impact of imbalance on model learning and its predictive outputs.
+Stroke is a medical condition caused by the death of brain cells that atrophied due to poor blood flow to the brain arising from a bleeding or flow restriction.
+The dataset is imbalanced with respect to stroke occurrence, which was in the minority class.
+The Synthetic Minority Over-sampling Technique (SMOTE) is used to reduce the impact of data imbalance within the target feature on model learning and its predictive outputs.

 The listed classifiers were evaluated to find a fit with the project's preference for a model with predictive qualities that delivers a balanced perspective in a medical use case.
 * Logistic Regression (LR)